PlumpMath/mealy/README.md

  - `state-map` - Map of state keywords -> state functions
  - `input-chan` - A core.async channel for receiving input
  - `opts` (optional) Passed in as :key val pairs
       - `:timeout-ms` - ms to wait for input before timing out.
-If you specify `:timeout-ms`, you must also specify `:timeout-fn`.
+If no `:timeout-fn` is specified, the state machine will exit on timeout.
       - `:timeout-fn` - Function to be called when timeouts occur.
 If you specify `:timeout-fn`, you must also specify `:timeout-ms`.
-                      This function will be called with no arguments.
+This function should take no arguments and should return either the name of the next state or nil to exit.
       - :`shutdown-fn` - Function to be called when the state machine exits.
-                       This function will be called with no arguments.
+                       This function should take no arguments.

 The state-map must include a :start key, which is the state machine's initial state.
 All values in the state map should be functions of two